0xCD4/Reverse-Engineering/PicoCTF/LetsDynamic.md

     n − This is the number of bytes to be compared.
 ```
 Awesome.
 I reckon that it takes input from the user and compare it with being holded string in the memory.
-In order to run this file, we need to return to the terninal.
+In order to run this file, we need to return this file in the terninal.